-- pi ratio of circumference to diameter - c speed of light
+- pi ratio of circumference to diameter

+- c speed of light

+- e charge on an electron

 'Pound' is a unit of mass.
 Compound names are run together, e.g. 'lightyear'.
 British units that differ from their US counterparts are prefixed thus: 'brgallon'.
 Currency is denoted 'belgiumfranc', 'britainpound', ...